 - samyama practice (the pinnacle of the hatha yoga experience)

-Events usually focus on one or two pranayama with focus on how to learn to grow one’s capacity and depth of experience.
-Prana spins our chakra, the wheels which churn our identities.
-Pranayama also makes use of bandha and mudra.
+Events usually focus on one or two pranayama with focus on how to learn to grow your inner sensitivity and capability to balance yourself, internally.
+Bandha and mudra are included in this kind of instruction.
 Bandha are physically local to chakra and help to contain and focus our thought-energy.
 Mudra practice can bring about incredible perception of prana and the chakra.

 Regulate mind activity with controlled breathing.
 Controlled breathing is a set pattern of inhales, exhales, and breath retentions.
-Ease your nervous system and smooth your senses.
-Various postures for yoga breathing are given including supine postures and the use of props.
-Mouth, nose, and single nostril breathing is taught.
-According to the capacities of participants I will cover breath holding, both exhale hold and inhale hold, and I will teach you how to safely progress in your breath hold practice on your own.
+Evenly distribute and dissipate the latent energy resting in your nervous system.
+Many postures for pranayama practice are given.
+Pranayama for mouth, nose, and single nostril breathing is taught.
+Always according to the capacities of participants.
+Breath holding how to safely progress your breath hold practice.
 The secrets are in the little details, the mind-set we carry into the pranayama practice, and subtle energetics of the nervous system, the subtle body system, and how mind-energy-nervous system communicates.
-I am authorized by BNS Iyengar to teach the ashtanga primary series pranayama and I teach also the Pattabhi Jois pranayama sequence and some others from personal studies.
+I am authorized by BNS Iyengar to teach the ashtanga primary series pranayama and my personal studies.

-Deeper than physical breathing is prana breathing, which leads one into chakra meditation.
+Pranayama leads into chakra meditation.
 Mudra, bandha, and chakra theory can accompany events as desired or needed.
 The pranayama I teach are the following:

 - Visharma Vritty